Ken Scotland: Amateur career

-Scotland played his club rugby for Leicester Tigers, London Scottish FC, Heriot's FP, Aberdeenshire, and Ballymena.
-According to his autobiography he played for 34 different teams.

-After his first international season he ran into trouble, when he had a trial for Cambridge University, and it is claimed he lost his form all that autumn, and was only third choice for the university.
-An injury to Robin Chisholm brought him back onto the Scotland team, and played for another five seasons without discussion.
+Scotland was educated at George Heriot's School, Edinburgh, and Trinity College, Cambridge, where he read history and economics after completing two years National Service with the Royal Signals at Catterick Garrison (and where he played 13 times for the Army as well as for other army representative sides).
+Having struggled with the Latin component of his Cambridge entrance exam, he then ran into further trouble when he had a disastrous trial for Cambridge University R.U.F.C., and it was claimed he lost his form all that autumn and as a result was only third choice for the university, despite being first choice full back for the Scottish team.
+An injury to Robin Chisholm brought him back onto the Scotland team, and he played for another five seasons without discussion.
+Because he took a term out from university to play for the British and Irish Lions in Australia and New Zealand he was required to stay an extra term to complete his degree.
 Gordon Waddell was one of his more famous teammates at Cambridge.

 After graduating from Cambridge, Scotland's career took him to work in Tamworth, he joined Leicester Tigers, making his debut against Bath in September 1961.
 In his first season, despite international callups limiting his availability, he was the club's top point scorer with 138 from 24 games.
 In 1963, work took Scotland to Edinburgh and he left Leicester after 40 games and 240 points.

-On 1 November 1999, Scotland was named in Leicester Tigers Team of the Century despite only playing 40 games in 18 months for the club.
+On 1 November 1999, Scotland was named in the Tigers' "Team of the Century", despite only playing 40 games in 18 months for the club.

-Ken Scotland published his autobiography in 2020.

 Provincial career

 After moving to Aberdeen, Ken Scotland played for Aberdeenshire, and for the North and Midlands district team.
+According to his autobiography he played for 34 different teams.
+These included London Scottish FC, Heriot's FP and Ballymena.